What we treat: Headaches

 - Postural control and strength/stretching exercises

-If you are suffering from headaches that are having an effect on your life, please get in touch with our friendly team today to see one of our experienced Physiotherapists.
+If you are suffering from headaches that are having an effect on your life, please get in touch with our friendly team today to see one of our experienced Physiotherapists or Myotherapists.

 Headache Classification Committee of the International Headache Society.
 The International Classification of Headache Disorders, 3rd edition (beta version).
 Cephalalgia 2013;33(9): 629–808.